 - GRE Writing score of 4.0 or better (50th percentile)

-Note that this descriptive information regarding students admitted to our program in recent years, rather than acceptance criteria.
+Please note that this profile is based on applicants who have been admitted to our program in recent years, rather than acceptance criteria.